The first steps in setting up the tracker

 In the setup sheet, perform the following actions, in these order:

-- Step 1: Fill in your data in the account box.
+- Step 1: Fill in your data in the account box (maximum up to thirty).
 For example, enter different brokers and/or exchanges.
+Do not remove CryptoTransfer!

-- Step 2: Go to the History sheet.
+– Go to the History sheet.
 Take a look at how the data has been entered.
 Make sure to enter cryptocurrency symbols.
 For example use “BTC” instead of “bitcoin”.
 Then delete column A up and till E. Leave column “F”.
-This column automatically calculates the average price based on your total purchase costs and the amount of shares.
+This column automatically calculates the average price based on your total purchase costs and the amount of coins.
 Then delete column “G” and “H”.
 Now fill in the history sheet with your transaction history.
 Your broker and/or exchange often provides this data.
-Add any fee’s to the total purchase cost.
-Your transaction history is sorted based on type of stockand date to the right of the instruction box.
-Do not change any data here.
+Add any fee’s to the total purchase cost..

-- Step 4: In the Setup sheet, fill in the “Cryptocurrency” box as listed in the example.
-It is necessary for the cryptofinance function, which is used to create a sparkline in the dashboard.
+- Step 5: In this sheet, fill in the “Cryptocurrency” box as listed in the example.
+It is necessary for the cryptofinance function, which is used to create a sparkline in the Watchlist sheet.

-- Step 7: Update price data of cryptocurrencies in the custom menu as required
+- Step 9: Optional: Update price data of cryptocurrencies in the custom menu as required.
+Otherwise it will be updated every 5 minutes.

 - Price data is retrieved from CoinMarketCap (CMC) through an API.
 There is a limit to 333/calls per day and 10000 calls/month.
 I expect you will not reach the free limit plan.
 However, if you require more, you will need to upgrade from the free plan to one of the paid ones.

 - The function “Build report” is a script which automatically calculates howmany shares you own of every asset and the average price you paid for it.
-If you sell a certain asset, it will use the FIFO method to sell the asset.
+If you sell a certain asset, it will use the FIFO or LIFO method to sell the asset.
 If you no longer own any shares of the asset, it will be deleted automatically from the sheet “Positions”.
 It is possible to use this to aid you in creating your tax report.
+Specifically, go to Menu>View>Hidden sheets>Report.
+This will reveal the “Report” sheet.
 However, everything is still in beta, so proceed with caution as spreadsheet is not desgined to do taxes for you.

 - Once you click on the “Build report”, everything inside “Positions” should be calculated automatically.